On the limitations of data-based price discrimination: Introduction

 \subsection{Related literature}

 \paragraph{Complexity measures and information theoretic lower bounds.} Information theoretic lower bounds and sample complexity are important notions in machine learning.
-They are two sides of the same coin.
 Both aim to characterize learnability, i.e., how easy it is to learn an unknown object of interest (in our context, the true-distribution optimal 3PD strategy) from data where the uncertainty arises.
 Sample complexity derives the rate at which the sample size needs to grow to guarantee a desired learning accuracy.
-Information theoretic lower bound derives a lower bound on the learning error (in our context, the revenue deficiency) in the worst case for essentially any given sample size.
+Information theoretic lower bound derives a lower bound as a function of the sample size on the learning error (in our context, the revenue deficiency) in the worst case.
 Sample complexity and information theoretic lower bounds are intrinsically tied to the complexity or size of the underlying function class of interest.
-Vapnik-Chervonenkis (VC) dimensions, shattering dimensions, and metric entropy (such as packing numbers) are popular measures of complexity in machine learning.
+Vapnik-Chervonenkis (VC) dimensions, shattering dimensions, and metric entropy (such as the cardinality of packing sets) are popular measures of complexity in machine learning.
 There have been a number of innovative applications of VC dimensions or shattering dimensions in economic theory and algorithmic economics.
 Together with the Probably Approximately Correct (PAC) framework, they are used to study the complexity of the classes of demand and utility functions \citep{beigman2006learning,balcan2014learning}, k-demand buyer's valuation \citep{zhang2020learning}, theories of choices \citep{basu2020falsifiability}, preference functions \citep{chambers2021recovering,chambers2023recovering}, as well as the resulting learnability from data.
 VC dimension is useful for deriving sample complexity bounds concerning discrete function sets and finite dimensional vector spaces, and shattering dimension is useful for certain real functions.